steemit/condenser/docs/CONFIGURATION.md

 For distributed deployments, Redis-based session management is recommended.
 If Redis is not configured, the system will fall back to JWT-based sessions.

-The same Redis instance also backs the content cache and the pending-broadcast overlay (`lib/steem/pending-overlay.ts`): freshly broadcast votes/posts/edits/deletes are recorded in short-lived keys (120s TTL) and merged into read results until hivemind indexes them — this prevents vote-state loss and new-post 404s during the indexing window.
-Without Redis the overlay degrades to a no-op.
+The same Redis instance also backs the content cache, the API rate limiter (`lib/cache/rate-limit.ts`), and the pending-broadcast overlay (`lib/steem/pending-overlay.ts`): freshly broadcast votes/posts/edits/deletes are recorded in short-lived keys (120s TTL) and merged into read results until hivemind indexes them — this prevents vote-state loss and new-post 404s during the indexing window.
+Without Redis the overlay and the rate limiter degrade to no-ops.

 #### Option 1: Redis URL
 ```bash